iamarunchaitanyajami/acjpd-mongodb-sync/readme.md

 2. Activate the plugin through the 'Plugins' screen in WordPress

 ## == Changelog ==

+### 1.2.0
+* Add multisite data sync for blog, site meta.
+* Fixed Attachments not sync issue.
+* Move settings to network admin when used on multisite.
+* Fixed read.md file UI changes.

 ### 1.1.0
 * Added No GPL-compatible license declared.